Common Cook Islands Trust Administration Mistakes

 Failing to File U.S. Tax Returns

+Cook Islands trusts create annual IRS reporting obligations that carry severe penalties regardless of whether any tax is owed.
 Form 3520 and Form 3520-A must be filed every year the trust exists.
 FBAR filings are required for any year in which the total value of foreign financial accounts exceeds $10,000.
+Form 8938 applies when foreign financial assets exceed the FATCA reporting threshold.

 Form 3520 penalties start at $10,000 per form.
 Form 3520-A penalties also start at $10,000 and can reach 5% of the trust’s gross assets.
-These penalties apply per form, per year.
-A settlor who misses three years of filings can face $60,000 or more in penalties before any tax liability is even calculated.
+A settlor who misses three years of filings can face $60,000 or more in penalties before any tax liability is calculated.
+The IRS reporting requirements for Cook Islands trusts include multiple forms with overlapping deadlines, and the rules for Forms 3520 and 3520-A and FBAR filings differ in scope and penalty structure.

 Treating the Trustee Like an Employee

-The correct approach is to communicate with the trustee through the channels the trust deed establishes.
-Investment preferences should be conveyed through an investment advisory arrangement.
-Distribution requests should be submitted formally and reviewed by the trustee on their merits.
-The trustee should approve or decline requests based on the trust’s terms, not rubber-stamp the settlor’s directives.
+The correct approach is to communicate through the channels the trust deed establishes.
+Investment preferences go through an investment advisory arrangement.
+Distribution requests are submitted formally and reviewed by the trustee on their merits.
+The division of authority between the protector and the trustee exists to prevent any single party from controlling the trust unilaterally.

 Taking Distributions Without Documentation

-Every distribution should follow a consistent process.
+Every distribution follows a consistent process.
 The settlor or protector submits a written request.
-The trustee evaluates the request against the trust deed’s distribution terms.
-The trustee issues a written resolution approving or declining the request, and the distribution is recorded in the trust’s financial statements with proper classification.
+The trustee evaluates the request against the trust deed’s distribution terms and issues a written resolution approving or declining it.
+The distribution is then recorded in the trust’s financial statements with proper classification.
+Discretionary distributions give the trustee authority to decide whether to release funds.
+The actual withdrawal process changes depending on whether the trust is operating normally or under duress.

 Ignoring the Duress Clause